Home care charge rate calculator

 Powered by real UK care payroll logic

 A sustainable care rate needs to cover more than the worker's hourly wage.
-For domiciliary care, the hidden costs often sit in travel time, mileage, holiday accrual, employer National Insurance, pension contributions, admin overhead, and unsocial-hours uplifts.
+For home care and domiciliary care, the hidden margin pressure often sits in travel time, mileage, holiday accrual, employer National Insurance, pension contributions, admin overhead, and unsocial-hours uplifts.

 Two care packages can have the same client charge rate but very different profitability.
 Short visits, rural routes, parking delays, and unpaid gaps between visits can turn a healthy hourly price into a thin operational margin.